lucaswoj/leucothea/_projects/rustproofing.md

 ## Open Questions

+## Should I use an auto paint repair kit instead?

+Maybe.
+I'll ask at the hardware store.

+### Where can I put it while it dries?

+A trailhead or hardware store parking lot.

+### How long will it take to dry?

+Let's say 2-3 hours until I can lock up the van.

 ### Should I use spray-on or paint-on rustproofing?

+Paint-on is preferable but I'll take whatever's in stock.

 ### Should I use primer + enamel or a standalone rust inhibitor?

+Standalone rust inhibitor only works on bare metal.
+I need primer + enamel.

 ### Should I paint all surfaces or just the floor?

-### Where can I put it while it dries?
-### How long will it take to dry?
+Just the floor & any noticeable scuffs.

 ### Do I need to rustproof the inside at all?
 Not really...